-From dog sledding to exploring frozen waterfalls, there are so many amazing things to do in Canmore in winter.
-I loved coming here on weekend trips while I was living in Alberta, it’s such a beautiful part of the province.
+From dog sledding to frozen waterfalls, there are so many amazing things to do in Canmore in winter.
+I loved coming here on weekend trips while I was living in Alberta – it’s such a beautiful part of the province.

 1. Go Dog Sledding

-Dog sledding has been a Canadian tradition for years, and there are several companies in Canmore offering this thrilling and exciting experience.
-I like Snowy Owl Sled Dog Tours because of their commitment to Sled Dog Welfare.
+There are several companies in Canmore offering this thrilling and exciting experience.
+I chose to go with Snowy Owl Sled Dog Tours because of their commitment to Sled Dog Welfare.

 2. Snowshoeing through Kananaskis Country

 Nearby Kanakaski Country is one of the most beautiful places in Alberta.
-I love hiking here, but with the trails covered in snow the best way to experience it is on snowshoes.
-You can see the latest trail reports here to confirm what’s accessible before heading out.
+I love hiking here, but the best way to experience it in winter is on snowshoes.
+You can see the latest trail reports here to confirm what trails are accessible before heading out.

-You can also join a guided snowshoeing excursion which will take you to through of my favorite hiking trails in Kananaskis Country.
+You can also join this guided snowshoeing excursion which will take you to through some of the most beautiful hiking trails in Kananaskis Country.

 This tour starts at the Canmore Visitor Centre, where you’ll take a 45-minute drive to the trailhead.
 It’s a 3.5-kilometer hike at almost 1000 feet, so it’s a moderately difficult hike.
-While worth the journey though, this hike ends at a beautiful alpine lake surrounded by cliffs.
+While worth the journey, though, as this hike ends at a beautiful alpine lake surrounded by cliffs.

 3. Scenic Helicopter Ride and High Alpine Hike